ffpxtp/HOL-DeployingCloudServices-VS2012/HOL.md

 	_Configuring the storage account connection strings_

-1. Now, define the version of the Windows Azure Guest Operating System that should run your service on the virtual machine.
-To do this, double-click the **ServiceConfiguration.cscfg** file in the **MyTodo** project to open this file in the XML editor.
-Now, add an **osVersion** attribute to the **ServiceConfiguration** root element and set its value to _WA-GUEST-OS-1.20_201208-02_, as shown in the figure below.
+1. Now, set the version of the Windows Azure Guest Operating System that should run your service on the virtual machine.
+To do this, edit the **osVersion** attribute from the **ServiceConfiguration** root element and set its value to _WA-GUEST-OS-3.0_201208-02_, as shown in the figure below.

 	>**Note:** The value used for **osVersion** here is to illustrate that you can select which release of the guest OS runs your application.
-You may use a higher version.

 	![Configuring which version of the guest operating system runs the application in the VM](./Images/configuring-guestOS.png?raw=true "Configuring which version of the guest operating system runs the application in the VM")